On the existence of infinitely many non-contractible periodic orbits of Hamiltonian diffeomorphisms of closed symplectic manifolds: Preliminaries

 \subsection{Floer--Novikov homology}

-In this subsection, we define the Floer--Novikov homology for non-contractible periodic trajectories (see, e.g., \cite{BPS,BH} for details).
-Let $(M,\omega)$ be a connected closed symplectic manifold.
-Although \cite{BH} assumed that $(M,\omega)$ is \textit{weakly monotone}, we need not impose any additional conditions on $(M,\omega)$ \cite{FO,On}.
+In this subsection, we define the Floer--Novikov homology for non-contractible periodic orbits (see, e.g., \cite{On,Or} for details).
+Let $(M,\omega)$ be a $2n$-dimensional connected closed symplectic manifold.
+For simplicity, we assume that $(M,\omega)$ is \textit{weakly monotone}, i.e., $M$ satisfies one of the following conditions; $M$ is monotone, or $c_1$ is aspherical, or $c_1^{\mathrm{min}}\geq n-2$.
+We note that the Floer--Novikov homology can be defined for general symplectic manifolds due to the technique of virtual cycles \cite{FO,LT,Pa}.

 Let $H\colon S^1\times M\to\mathbb{R}$ be a Hamiltonian.
 For a free homotopy class $\alpha\in [S^1,M]$, we fix a reference loop $z_{\alpha}\in\alpha$.